Grassington: Buses

-The DalesBus serves the community on certain days in summer; a report in August 2020 provided these specifics:"Grassington is served by daily bus service 72 from Skipton, with minibus 72B continuing further up Wharfedale to Kilnsey, Kettlewell and Buckden on Monday to Saturday.
-There are buses some days to Burnsall, Bolton Abbey and Ilkley.
-On Sundays, additional DalesBus services operate – including double-decker DalesBus 875 from Wakefield, Leeds and Ilkley to Grassington, Kettlewell and Buckden, continuing during the summer months to Aysgarth and Hawes in Wensleydale.
+Buses are run by First Leeds, Coastliner, York Pullman, The Keighley Bus company and Yorkshire council.

 Railway

 Grassington used to have a railway station terminus, which was shared with Threshfield, on the Yorkshire Dales Railway.
 The station was located on the west side of the River Wharfe, so it was not actually in Grassington.
 The line opened in July 1902 but closed down in September 1930 after only 28 years of service.
 The station remained open to freight and railtour traffic until 1969 when the tracks were removed to a point 2 mi to the south, at the limestone quarry at Swinden.
 Some of the quarry limestone continues to be transported by rail.
 The site of Grassington station is now a housing estate, but the Campaign for Better Transport have listed the Skipton to Grassington line as one which they wish to see re-opened to passenger traffic.

 Education

 Grassington has a Church of England primary school located in the town, and there is another primary school in nearby Threshfield.
 Secondary education is either at the Upper Wharfedale School, which is a non-selective specialist sports college, or in Skipton at Ermysted's Grammar School (boys only) and Skipton Girls High School, both of which are selective.